nordic-rse/nordic-rse.github.io/content/events/2023-online-unconference/_index.md

 - *Something else*: is there something you would like to share with others that does not fit any of the previous points?
 We are looking forward to hearing about it!

+## Program

+### Day 1: 2023-10-25

+All times are CET ([convert to local time](https://arewemeetingyet.com/Zurich/2023-10-25/13:00))

+- 13:00 - 13:20 : Welcome and Intro to the unconference format (Matteo Tomasini)
+- 13:20 - 14:20 : Hidden gems presentations (5-15 min each; chair: Jarno Rantaharju)
+    - Examples: data tools, VS Code plugins, efficiency hacks, programming tools, libraries, containerized Conda, other 'life hacks', calendar via GitHub, whisper for subtitles
+    - Emphasis on accessibility to a wide audience
+- 14:20 - 14:40 : Break
+- 14:40 - 16:00 : Hidden gems discussions / workshops (breakout sessions; chair: TBA)
+    - Examples: more presentations, deeper dives from session 1 (planned or spontaneous), tutorials, show each other our set-ups, information about Advent of Code
+- 16:00 - 18:00 : Optional social time (Zoom)

+## Day 2: 2023-10-26

+All times are CET ([convert to local time](https://arewemeetingyet.com/Zurich/2023-10-26/13:00))

+- 13:00 - 13:10 : Introduction to the day and unconference scheduling
+- 13:10 - 14:20 : Paper cuts presentations (5-15 min each; chair: Richard Darst))
+    - Examples: usability problems in computing, difficulty in support or teaching and what we can do about this, Problems you have have seen but don't have a solution for, Tell us about your coolest programming idea which did not work, security
+- 14:20 - 14:40 : Break
+- 14:40 - 16:00 : Paper cuts presentations discussions / workshops (breakout sessions; Matteo Tomasini)
+    - Examples: more presentations, deeper dives from session 3 (planned or spontaneous), tutorials. re-visiting the code skeletons in my (GitHub) closet, Halloween session (share data/software horror stories), tell us about your Advent of Code shenanigans
+- 16:00 - 18:00 : Optional social time (Zoom)